121clicks.com

 The choice of content management system totally depends on your goals and needs.
 If you’re just discovering the world of blogging and internet marketing for your photography business, using a hosted website provider might be the best option for you.

-If you are on a good footing with WordPress or can afford outsourcing all the tech stuff to professionals, you can benefit of the added flexibility that WordPress provides.
+If you are on a good footing with Wordpress or can afford outsourcing all the tech stuff to professionals, you can benefit of the added flexibility that WordPress provides.

 What platform do you use for your online portfolio and photo blog?
 Leave your comments and questions below!